Azure-Samples/Passwordless-Connections-for-Java-Apps/JakartaEE/websphere/README.md

   --source-address-prefixes "*"
 ```

-Now yuou can open a ssh session on WebSphere Server VM and run the following commands:
+Now you can open a ssh session on WebSphere Server VM and run the following commands:

 ```bash
 mkdir libs